jts307/TinySearchEngine/querier/README.md

 ### Compilation
 To compile querier, do: `make querier.o`.

-To compile fuzzquerier, do: `make fuzzquerier.o`.
+To compile fuzzquerier, do: `make fuzzquery.o`.

 To compile both, do: `make` or `make all`.